Keberdle/project_sql/README.md

 ### populatio_density
 From table countries

-### GDP
+### GDP per citizen
-From table economies by country and year of date
+From table economies by country and year of date.
-ISSUE: we have no GINI information for 2021
+**ISSUE: we have no GDP information for 2021**
+Fixed by using last max(year) with not null data

 ### GINI
-From table economies by country and year of date
+From table economies by country and year of date.
-ISSUE: we have no GINI information for this years
+**ISSUE: we have no GINI information for this years** Fixed by using last max(year) with not null data

 ### Children mortality - mortaliy_under5
-Form table economies by country and year of date column mortaliy_under5
-ISSUE: we have no information for year > 2019
+Form table economies by country and year of date column mortaliy_under5 **ISSUE: we have no information for year > 2019** Fixed by using last max(year) with not null data

 ### median_age_2018
 From table countries

 ### religions
 From table religions by year and country
+Used for year 2020 ( it was only for years 2010,2020,2030,2040,2050)

 ### life_expectancy_extend
-Life expectancy in 2015 - jife expectancy in 1695 from table life_expectancy
+Life expectancy in 2015 - life expectancy in 1695 from table life_expectancy

 ## Weather
 By capital city